 If you suffer from cold sores and you’re wondering if they will impact a scheduled dental appointment, we recommend you give us a call.

-Generally, our recommendation is to let your cold sore heal before an appointment, to decrease the chance it will spread on you or to others.
+Generally, we recommend letting your cold sore heal before an appointment to decrease the chance it will spread to you or others.

 At Cardiff Dental, we know that fighting back hard against cold sores when they first start to erupt is one of the best ways to stop them in their tracks, protecting your lips and mouth.